novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-93.md

 However, she was worried that if they continued their relationship and got married in this way, Lee Hyun-woo might treat Kim Ah-young poorly.

 “A woman has to raise her value.
-The more you approach him, the more the CEO will keep a proper distance and step back.”
+The more you blatantly approach him, the more the CEO will feel burdened and step back.”

 “If I don’t approach, he rarely contacts me.”